 - Salary advance: Some employers may offer salary advances, a type of borrowing involving being paid in advance for future wages.
 The advance would then be deducted from your future earnings.
 Not all employers offer this type of program, and those that do typically have some type of restrictions or limitations in place.

 The bottom line

-Although short-term loans are convenient and seem like a great way to fix a temporary problem, they come with a lot of risks.
-The fees and interest rates can top 400% and payback terms can be as little as two weeks.
+Although short-term loans are convenient and seem a great way to fix a temporary problem, they come with many risks.
+The fees and interest rates can top 400 percent, and payback terms can be as little as two weeks.
 Missing payments will negatively affect your credit score and cost you more in late fees, penalties and interest.
 This can lead to a cycle of borrowing that is difficult to break out of.
-Be sure to do your homework and research all your options before you apply for this type of loan.
+Research all your options before you apply for this type of loan.